HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 According to Digital Marketing Institute research, consumers trust UGC 9.8 times more than traditional advertising, and directory algorithms are designed to reflect this trust hierarchy.

-Key aspects of sentiment analysis that influence directory rankings include:
+The sentiment factors that affect directory rankings include:

 • Emotional intensity (strongly positive vs. mildly positive)